pi-base/data/spaces/S000052/README.md

 As a space, $X$ is often called the *Golomb space*, for example in {{zb:1474.54066}}.
 Defined as counterexample #60 ("Relatively Prime Integer Topology") in {{zb:0386.54001}}.

+Compare with {S53}, which has a coarser topology.